AmrSeisa/CSEN-501/README.md

 The Project objectives are:
 * Database system concepts and system architecture.
-* Relational databe desgin, modeling, and implementation.
+* Relational databe desgin, modeling, and implementation. ( Check milestone 1 for the ERD)
 * Relational database query(SQL) nad object-Relational extentions.